wp-plugins/testimonial-basics/trunk/readme.txt

 == Upgrade Notice ==

+= 3.20.6 =

+* Testimonials are now displayed in the main content area with a single shortcode.
+You will likely have to make adjustments to your shortcode.
+* A single widget is now used to display testimonials in widgetized areas.
+You will likely have to reset your widgets.
+* the <!-- katb_input_form --> tags for the input form are no longer
+  allowed use [katb_input_testimonials] instead

 = 2.10.6 =

 * gravatar logo was not loading properly
 * Testimonial was not updating in the database for Windows server setups
 * These two issues should now be fixed
 * Thanks for the feed back, it lets me fix the problems.

 = 2.8.4, 2.8.5 = Release
 * please ensure your database is backed up before you upgrade
 * your database will be updated adding a Group column and a E-mail column
 * there should be no problem with the database but back-up to be safe
 * advanced function in code users must adjust the parameters in the function call
 * detailed documentation must now be obtained from the plugin site

 = 2.0.0 = Release
 * when you install this update you will start with the basic display format
 * go to the new options panel to get the formatted display back
 * this is a major upgrade to the initial version
 * a number of bugs were fixed